JackLamb99/portal-hunt/README.md

 ### Game Over

-A 'game_over' function is used when a player is defeated or successfully finds a portal, which resets the 'inventory' list and 'enemies' dictionary values to allow users a simple way to return to the main menu or play again without needing to re-run the program.
+The `game_over()` function is used when a player is defeated or successfully finds a portal, which resets the 'inventory' list and 'enemies' dictionary values to allow users a simple way to return to the main menu or play again without needing to re-run the program.

 <details><summary>Game Over Example</summary>